LeonResearch/City-Networks/README.md

 We introduce [***City-Networks***](https://pytorch-geometric.readthedocs.io/en/latest/generated/torch_geometric.datasets.CityNetwork.html?highlight=city#torch_geometric.datasets.CityNetwork), a transductive learning dataset for testing long-range dependencies in Graph Neural Networks (GNNs).
 In particular, our dataset contains four large-scale city maps: Paris, Shanghai, L.A., and London, where nodes represent intersections and edges represent road segments.

-At the same time, we introduce [***Total Influence***](https://pytorch-geometric.readthedocs.io/en/latest/modules/utils.html#torch_geometric.utils.total_influence), a measurement based on the Jacobians that quantifies long-range dependency of a trained GNN model.
+At the same time, we introduce [***Total Influence***](https://pytorch-geometric.readthedocs.io/en/latest/modules/utils.html#torch_geometric.utils.total_influence), a measurement based on the Jacobians that quantifies long-range dependency of a trained GNN model for node-level tasks.

 **Paper: [Towards Quantifying Long-Range Interactions in Graph Machine Learning: a Large Graph Dataset and a Measurement ](https://arxiv.org/abs/2503.09008).**